Machine-Assisted Searching and Cataloging

 The process of searching for Latin texts and their associated information and processing them for the catalog is labor-intensive and time-consuming.
 That is why one of the research endeavors of the DLL project is the development of tools and methods for leveraging the power of machines and the best practices of Linked Open Data.

 For example, creating an authority record manually takes a significant amount of time, since the information must be gathered from more than different internet resources.
 We have developed a number of methods and techniques for automating the process, with a view to balancing the speed and capacity of computers with the need to maintain control over the quality of the information.
 The first step in building an author authority record is now to search for the author’s record in the Virtual International Authority File (https://viaf.org/).
-The VIAF ID and permalink are added to a list of items to be processed by an application that we have built to scrape data from the various fields on a VIAF page.
+The VIAF ID and permalink are added to a list of items to be processed by scripts for scraping data from the various fields on a VIAF page.
 Depending on the author, that process can return a significant amount of information, including birth and death dates and geographical information embedded in the authorized name form (e.g., “Paulinus, of Nola, Saint, approximately 353-431”).
 Further processing can extract that information and insert it into the appropriate fields.
 In this way, we can process dozens of records in a fraction of the time it would take to research and develop each record manually.
 But humans with expertise in the subject still need to review the work and clean up any inaccuracies before the records can be published and made available in the catalog.

 The goal of this project is to speed up the process of adding information to the catalog so that it will be of ever more use.
 As with everything other project of the DLL, the code is available for reuse under an open license.